Lisa Evers: Guardian Angels

 Evers was once vice-president of the Guardian Angels, a volunteer crime-fighting organization.
-At that time she was married to its founder, Curtis Sliwa, was known as Lisa Sliwa, and worked as a model with Elite Model Management in New York City and Paris.
+At that time she was married to its founder, Curtis Sliwa; was known as Lisa Sliwa; and worked as a model with Elite Model Management in New York City and Paris.
 With Sliwa, she co-hosted a talk radio show on WABC-AM in New York City that ended shortly before their divorce.

-World Wrestling Federation
+In 1983, Evers was beaten up by three men, in their 20's and 30's, in her Manhattan office.
+According to her then-husband, the men pinned her arms and punched her in the stomach.
+They also attempted to rape her, but were unsuccessful, fleeing after she punched one in the groin.

+As a Guardian Angel, Evers was also arrested during her patrols, and once was charged for disturbing the peace and obstructing justice, after refusing to obey a police officer's commands to leave a subway car.